CenturyLinkCloud/PublicKB/Servers/creating-a-new-enterprise-cloud-server.md

 <div><strong>3.
 Define Server Resources</strong>
 </div>
 <ul>
   <li>Specify CPU, memory and storage allocation for the server.
-Provision up to <a href="https://t3n.zendesk.com/entries/21819996-Cloud-Server-Instance-Size-and-Performance" target="_blank">platform maximums</a>.
+Provision up to <a href="https://t3n.zendesk.com/entries/21819996-Cloud-Server-Instance-Size-and-Performance">platform maximums</a>.
 These values can be changed by the user after
     provisioning the server.</li>
-  <li>Add storage disks to the server up to <a href="https://t3n.zendesk.com/entries/21819996-Cloud-Server-Instance-Size-and-Performance" target="_blank">platform maximums</a> based on server type.
+  <li>Add storage disks to the server up to <a href="https://t3n.zendesk.com/entries/21819996-Cloud-Server-Instance-Size-and-Performance">platform maximums</a> based on server type.
 Storage disks can be expanded, added, and removed after
     the server is built.
 Choosing a Partition results in a formatted disk in the operating system.
 Raw Disk provides an unformatted volume. </li>
-  <li>Select a <a href="https://t3n.zendesk.com/entries/22032834-Creating-and-Applying-Autoscale-Policies" target="_blank">CPU Autoscale Policy</a>&nbsp;making it possible to scale servers up and down based on utilization ensuring optimal deployment of resources
+  <li>Select a <a href="https://t3n.zendesk.com/entries/22032834-Creating-and-Applying-Autoscale-Policies">CPU Autoscale Policy</a>&nbsp;making it possible to scale servers up and down based on utilization ensuring optimal deployment of resources
     for cloud environments under a variety of conditions</li>
-  <li>Select an appropriate <a href="https://t3n.zendesk.com/entries/21861680-CenturyLink-Cloud-Backup-and-Recovery-Services" target="_blank">backup level</a> for your new virtual machine. (<strong>Quick Tip</strong>: &nbsp;This is only available for
+  <li>Select an appropriate <a href="https://t3n.zendesk.com/entries/21861680-CenturyLink-Cloud-Backup-and-Recovery-Services">backup level</a> for your new virtual machine. (<strong>Quick Tip</strong>: &nbsp;This is only available for
     Standard Server Type)</li>
 </ul>
 <p><img src="https://t3n.zendesk.com/attachments/token/Jx5riABL8L9GajDwO14hzgQlK/?name=07.png" alt="07.png" />